-First, you have to check the comment column on the list of university page to make sure that your major is not restricted at the host university.
+First, you have to check the comment column on the list of universities page to make sure that your major is not restricted at the host university.

-12. Can I travel to a non-affiliate university?
+12. Can I travel to a non-affiliated university?
 Will IPO help me with the procedures?

-Yes, you can travel to a non-affiliate university, but it will only be on a study-abroad basis.
-IPO will not support any applications to non-affiliate universities.
-Furthermore, IPO will not support applications to partner universities that do not go through IPO application process.
+Yes, you can travel to a non-affiliated university, but it will only be on a study-abroad basis.
+IPO will not support any applications to non-affiliated universities.
+Furthermore, IPO will not support applications to partner universities that do not go through the IPO application process.